Swendude/JS-functions/index.md

 increase(6);
 ```

 Notice how the last line 'fits' onto the function definition ```increase(num)```.
-Altough the function is being called we are not doing anything with the result of this function, let's change our code to store the result in a variable and logging that to our console:
+Although the function is being called we are not doing anything with the result of this function, let's change our code to store the result in a variable and logging that to our console:

 ```javascript
 function increase(num) {